 - Click Save and Finish to reactivate your listings.

 Amazon will alert you if your price falls outside your price range.
 If you do not use the minimum and maximum price settings, their systems will continue to use internal data to help detect potential pricing errors.

 There are many ways you can check what sellers with similar items to you are priced at, here are a few quick tips:

-- A simple keyword search of the item you are selling on other sites such as eBay, Flubit or Amazon itself.
+- A simple keyword research of the item you’re selling on other sites, such as eBay, Flubit, or Amazon itself.